-Online Payment.
-Payments can be made online using Acceptiva to process credit cards through the link below.
-A convenience fee of 3% is added to all online payments to offset additional costs to the school associated with credit card payments.
-Parents still have the option to pay with a check or through a loan with Coastal Commerce Bank.
+Payments can be made online using Diamondmind to process credit cards by clicking the box below.
+A convenience fee of 2.99% is added to all online credit card payments and 0.59% fee to all EFT/ACH online payments.

 Tuition Assistance Opportunities

 ACE Scholarships Louisiana is a scholarship granting organization that offers scholarships to qualified children on a first-come, first-served basis for as long as funds are available.
-Qualifications for this scholarship include residency in Louisiana, attendance in public school for the previous school year, and family income.
-Applications for this scholarship will be available in January 2017.
-For more information, please visit http://www.acescholarships.org/For-Families.
+Qualifications for this scholarship include residency in Louisiana, attendance in public school for the previous school year or participation in the Louisiana scholarship program/tuition donation rebate program the previous year, and family income.
+The max tuition assistance for a qualified student in grades 9-12 is $4500.

 Arete currently operates in Louisiana under the Tuition Donation Rebate Program.
-Scholarship eligibility is based on the income guidelines for the federal free and reduced lunch program (FRL), and award amounts range from $2,500 to $5,000 per year.
+Scholarship eligibility is based on the income guidelines for the federal free and reduced lunch program (FRL), and the maximum award amounts are approximately $4,900 per year.
 Recipients are required to re-qualify each year.
-Applications for this scholarship will be available in January 2017.
-For more information, please visit http://www.aretescholars.org/parents.
+New applications are accepted only if funds are available for new scholarships.

-For more information regarding tuition assistance, please contact Penny LaFont (VCHS Brothers Hall) at 985-580-1868.
+For more information regarding tuition assistance, please contact Lori Liner (firstname.lastname@example.org) at the Business Office (Brother’s Hall) at 985-876-2551.